Statement of Account

 Nomination of Beneficiaries (PDF) form before April 1975, your beneficiary does not appear on your annual Statement of Account.
 If you wish to have the name of your beneficiary appear on your statement, submit a new

-Nomination of Beneficiaries (PDF) form to PSERS.
+Nomination of Beneficiaries (PDF) form to PSERS or enter them

 As a Dual Coverage member, you contribute at the full rate to both PSERS and Social Security.
 The majority of PSERS members have Dual Coverage.